ASEAN and Australia

 Trade and investment

 ASEAN is a key trading partner for Australia.
-In 2021, Australia's trade with ASEAN countries was $127.1 billion, which is greater than our two-way trade with Japan and the United States.
-Our two-way investment with ASEAN in 2021 was $248.7 billion.
+In 2022, Australia's two-way trade with ASEAN nations amounted to around $178 billion – greater than our two-way trade with Japan, the United States or the EU.
+Our two-way investment with ASEAN in 2022 was $289.7 billion.

 Our strong trade links are supported by our regional and bilateral free trade agreements.
 This includes the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) and the Regional Comprehensive Economic Partnership Agreement (RCEP), which are pathways for Australian business to tap into ASEAN and the ASEAN Economic Community.